chavacava/dbc4go/README.md

 `ensures` (_description_`:`)? `@forall` _element_id_ (`@in`|`@indexof`) _collection_id_`:` _GO Boolean expression_

-While the syntax `@foreach ... @in` is to be used when ranging over elements of the collection; `@foreach ... @indexof` is to be used when iterating over the index of the collection.
+While the syntax `@forall ... @in` is to be used when ranging over elements of the collection; `@forall ... @indexof` is to be used when iterating over the index of the collection.

 ```go
 // @ensures all returned elements are non-negative: @forall n @in squareds: n >= 0